 In summary, we successfully designed and generated a fully humanized IgG antibody against SARS-Cov-2 RBD by using epitope-guided antibody design.
 It has a high binding affinity comparable to the binding between mAb CR3022 and SARS-Cov RBD, which resulted in complete neutralization of the SARS-Cov virus.
 We expect NOVOAB-20 to work similarly on the current SARS-Cov-2 virus.
 Since it targets a highly conserved cryptic epitope, it should also work for SARS-Cov-2 mutants.
-It is worth noting that the mutations on SARS-Cov-2 known so far are all not in the epitope of this mAb.12 In addition, CR3022 was reported to exhibit a superior synergy effect when used in combination with CR3014, a mAb targeting the ACE2 binding site on SARS-Cov.10 The combination enhanced the potency of both mAbs by 5 and 20 times, respectively.
+It is worth noting that the mutations on SARS-Cov-2 known so far are all not in the epitope of this mAb.
+In addition, CR3022 was reported to exhibit a superior synergy effect when used in combination with CR3014, a mAb targeting the ACE2 binding site on SARS-Cov.
+The combination enhanced the potency of both mAbs by 5 and 20 times, respectively.
 That is a 5-20 times smaller dosage.
 It would be interesting to test and see if NOVOAB-20 has a similar synergy effect with other COVID-19 mAbs that targeting a different epitope on SARS-Cov-2 (e.g. the ACE2 binding site).
 As antibody drugs are usually very expensive because of their high production cost, the dramatically (> 10×) reduced dosage may be an important factor to consider if antibody drugs are going to be used for COVID-19 patients.
 It would be also interesting to screen the antibody pools isolated from recovered COVID-19 patients or vaccinated animals through trageted epitope mapping towards this highly conserved epitope, in the hope of discovering more cross-reactive mAbs like NOVOAB-20.
-Compared to the effective but time and labourintensive single B cell sorting method, the fast antibody restoration rationale presented in this work may also be useful for designing drugs for other viruses, especially during a pandemic.